zentyal/samba/lib/testtools/doc/hacking.rst

 -----------

 All code must be reviewed before landing on trunk.
-The process is to create a branch in launchpad, and submit it for merging to lp:testtools.
+The process is to create a branch on Github, and make a pull request into trunk.
 It will then be reviewed before it can be merged to trunk.
 It will be reviewed by someone:

 * not the author
-* a committer (member of the `~testtools-committers`_ team)
+* a committer

-As a special exception, while the testtools committers team is small and prone to blocking, a merge request from a committer that has not been reviewed after 24 hours may be merged by that committer.
+As a special exception, since there are few testtools committers and thus reviews are prone to blocking, a pull request from a committer that has not been reviewed after 24 hours may be merged by that committer.
 When the team is larger this policy will be revisited.

 Code reviewers should look for the quality of what is being submitted, including conformance with this HACKING file.

 Changes which all users should be made aware of should be documented in NEWS.

+We are now in full backwards compatibility mode - no more releases < 1.0.0, and breaking compatibility will require consensus on the testtools-dev mailing list.
+Exactly what constitutes a backwards incompatible change is vague, but coarsely:

+* adding required arguments or required calls to something that used to work
+* removing keyword or position arguments, removing methods, functions or modules
+* changing behaviour someone may have reasonably depended on

+Some things are not compatibility issues:

+* changes to _ prefixed methods, functions, modules, packages.

 NEWS management